henderea/motion-paddle/README.md

 * `MotionPaddle.will_continue_at_trial_end=` - set the above property
 * `MotionPaddle.trial_days_left` - get the number of days left in the trial
 * `MotionPaddle.deactivate_license` - deactivate the license
+* `MotionPaddle.paddle_store?` - returns true if using the Paddle store
+* `MotionPaddle.mas_store?` - returns true if using the Mac App Store

 **NOTE:** some methods offer a version that uses the spelling "licen**c**e".
 This is the name used for the methods in the Paddle framework, so I included this spelling as an option.
 The `will_show_licensing_window` methods are the only ones with it spelled with an "s" in the Paddle framework, and they do not have the "c" version in `MotionPaddle`.